rezamarzban/TensorFlow-Node.js/README.md

 Node.js is C++ with V8 engine: The V8 interface between C++ and JavaScript is used by the native code bindings that come with Node.

-So, Coding in Node.js is better than coding in C++ with V8 engine.
+So, Coding in Node.js is better than coding in C++ with V8 engine however Node.js has written in C++ and contains V8 engine library headers which make these same as together in processing and performance.

-Currently I am deciding to coding simple high performance TensorFlow digits recognition with Node.js here.
+Currently I decide to coding simple high performance TensorFlow digits recognition with Node.js here.